 My diet literally consisted of yoghurt, Kit-Kat Chunky, bananas, Ben & Jerry’s Fish Food ice cream (which I'd have to hide behind the frozen peas so my flatmates couldn't find it!) and whatever food my housemates made and shared.

-My journal entries from this time in my life almost always noted how tired I felt but how much fun I was having with my new friends and how much freedom I had.
+My journal entries from this time in my life almost always noted how exhausted I always felt, but how much fun I was having with my new friends and how much freedom I had.
 I was wild and reckless and having the time of my life.
 I believed I was living the dream- working overseas, travelling to Europe on weekends when I knew I needed to escape the London craziness, and living it up big-time.
 I felt like I belonged and that my life was full.
 Which in some ways, it was, if full means filling every moment of the day with th things to do and people to see.
 It was my emotional, mental and spiritual cups that were left forgotten and empty.

-But I knew, deep down, that something was broken, that living this life was not respectful to myself, and when a dear friend passed away it hit me that something had to stop or the next person to die could be me.
+I guess I knew, deep down, that something was broken, that living this fast-paced life was not respectful or loving to myself, and when a dear friend passed away it hit me that something had to stop or the next person to die could be me.

 It was time for a change

 When I really took a look a look at my life, I realised I didn’t like, let alone love, myself.
 Despite the happy exterior, I had no self-respect and my self-esteem was almost non-existent.
-I was feeding my feelings with booze and junk food and punishing myself with fad diets for good measure.
+I was feeding my feelings with booze and junk food and punishing myself with a crazy busy lifestyle for good measure.

 I left the UK party scene and had an amazing few months travelling through Africa which gave me perspective and helped me to start healing.
 I headed back to Australia and decided to study for my Masters.

 But this was not a great time in my life.
 I fell into a depression that that felt like the worst thing at the time, but which ended up being the best thing for me.